 - Mental health issues such as depression, anxiety and schizophrenia – 9.1%

 - The CDA says heart attacks and diabetes are also prevalent causes of long-term disability.

 Claim denials still happen

-Despite the prevalence of these issues, insurers may still deny some long-term disability benefit claims.
-They may do so for a number of reasons, whether you believe it is fair or not.
+Despite the prevalence of these issues, insurers may still deny or terminate some long-term disability benefit claims.
+They may do so for a number of reasons, whether the reasons are valid or not.
 For employer-offered long-term disability coverage, an initial denial is not the end of the line.

-It is likely possible to file an internal appeal, during which the insurer will reconsider its decision.
+It is imperative that a claimant file an administrative appeal, during which the insurer will reconsider its decision.
 If that fails as well you may then consider a lawsuit.
 Doing so can be quite tricky however.
-Decisions you make and evidence you submit early on in the process can severely impact potential results down the line.
+Decisions you make and evidence you submit during the appeal process can severely impact potential for positive results down the line.

-If you were denied a long-term disability claim and want to appeal, it’s important to reach out to an attorney right away.
+If you were denied or terminated a long-term disability claim and want to appeal, it’s important to reach out to an experienced ERISA attorney right away.
 They may be able to help guide you through the appeals process and, if necessary, assist in filing a lawsuit to try to get the benefits you are owed.